MicrosoftDocs/azure-devops-docs/docs/boards/includes/process-customize.md

 > Shared Parameters, TFS 2013.2 and later versions;
 > and Test Plan and Test Suite, TFS 2013.3 and later versions.
 >
-> Additional artifacts, such as SQL Server reports and SharePoint dashboards, are only available when you connect to a project from an on-premises TFS.
+> Additional artifacts, such as SQL Server reports and SharePoint dashboards, are only available when you connect to a project from an on-premises Azure DevOps.
 Other resource requirements apply.

 ::: moniker-end